 Brian Tate, M.A.
 2011, now Field technician at Cardno ENTRIX

 Tommy Clayton, B.S. in Geoscience, 2012, now Earth Science educator in NJ

 Jesse Kolodin, M.S. in Geoscience 2012, now instructor at Montclair State University

 Leah Thiel, M.A. in Environmental Studies, 2013, now Environmental Scientist at Matrix New World Engineering

 Brendan Reilly, M.S. in Geoscience 2013, now Ph.D. student at Oregon State University

 Deepa Shah, M.S. in Geoscience, 2013, now Interpretation Associate at Liberty Science Center

-Christopher Connallon, B.S. in Geoscience 2013, now graduate student at Michigan State University
+Christopher Connallon, B.S. in Geoscience 2013, now M.S. student in Geography at Michigan State University

 Diana Flores, B.S. in Geoscience, 2013 now M.S. in Geoscience student at Montclair State University